-- If these two code sets are the same, the database server can read from or write to its operating-system files in the code set of the server locale. - If these two code sets are different and an Informix code-set conversion exists between them, the database server automatically performs code-set conversion when it reads from or writes to its operating-system files.
+- If these two code sets are the same, the database server can read from or write to its operating-system files in the code set of the server locale. - If these two code sets are different and an IBM Informix code-set conversion exists between them, the database server automatically performs code-set conversion when it reads from or writes to its operating-system files.

 For code-set conversion to resolve the difference in code sets, the server locale must support the actual code set that the database server used to create the file.
-For more information, see "Making Sure That Your Product Supports the Same Code Set" on page 2-10.
+For more information, see "Make sure that your product supports the same code set" on page 2-8.

-• If these two code sets are different, but no Informix code-set conversion exists, the database server cannot perform code-set conversion.
+• If these two code sets are different, but no IBM Informix code-set conversion exists, the database server cannot perform code-set conversion.